 What is CAC?

-The US Army Combined Arms Center (CAC) is the force modernization proponent for unified land operations, combined arms operations at echelons above brigade (Division, Corps and Theater Army), mission command, airspace control, information operations, irregular warfare, knowledge management, personnel recovery, OPSEC, military deception, security force assistance, and the Army Profession.
-CAC is also the US Army’s lead organization for lessons learned, doctrine, training, education, and leader development managing the Army Leader Development Program, Army Profession Program, Army Training Support System Enterprise, Army Training and Education Management Enterprise and the Combat Training Center Program.
-CAC is made up of more than 32,000 Soldiers and Army Civilian Corps employees stationed throughout the United States, Europe, Korea and SW Asia at eight centers of excellence, 16 branch schools, and seven non-branch schools.
-The Combined Arms Center synchronizes 37 US Army schools through Army University educating and training more than 350,000 students annually, including nearly 10,000 students from 86 separate nations and over 10,000 sailors, airmen, and Marines from the Joint Force.
+The US Army Combined Arms Center (CAC) is the force modernization proponent for unified land operations, combined arms operations at echelons above brigade (Division, Corps and Theater Army), mission command, airspace control, information operations, irregular warfare, knowledge management, personnel recovery, OPSEC, military deception, security force assistance, UAP interoperability, and the Army Profession.
+CAC is also the US Army's lead organization for lessons learned, doctrine, training, education, functional training, fielded force integration, managing the Army Leader Development Program, Army Profession Program, Army Training Support System Enterprise, Army Training and Education Management Enterprise, and the Combat Training Center Program.
+CAC is made up of more than 34,000 Soldiers and Army Civilian Corps employees stationed throughout the United States, Europe, Korea, and SW Asia and nine centers of excellence, 20 branch schools, and seven non-branch schools.
+The Combined Arms Center synchronizes 37 US Army schools through Army University educating and training more than 300,000 students annually, including nearly 5,000 students from 130 separate nations and more than 10,000 sailors, airmen, and Marines from the Joint Force.

 What CAC Does

-The US Army Combined Arms Center develops requirements across doctrine, organizations, training, materiel, leader development and education, personnel, facilities, and policy (DOTMLPF-P) for divisions, corps, and theater armies while synchronizing and integrating doctrine, training, education, and leader development across the six warfighting function proponents.
-This is all accomplished through CAC’s US Army and TRADOC core roles and functions.
+The US Army Combined Arms Center develops full Doctrine, Organizations, Training, Materiel, Leader Development and Education, Personnel, Facilities, and Policy (DOTMLPF-P) requirements for divisions, corps, and theater armies while synchronizing and integrating doctrine, training, education, and leader development solutions across the six warfighting function proponents, the combined arms team, joint force, and multi-national partners.
+This is all accomplished through CAC's US Army lead roles and TRADOC core functions.

-The Combined Arms Center further executes professional military education and functional training through branch and non-branch schools, as well as provides individual and collective training and education support through enabling capabilities.
-This allows CAC to provide the Army with agile, adaptive, innovative, and expert professional Soldiers and leaders in highly capable combined arms formations which are ready and able to conduct unified land operations to prevent, shape, and win in the complex and contested operational environment.
+The Combined Arms Center further delivers professional military education and functional training through 20 branch and seven non-branch schools, as well as delivers individual and collective training and education support through enabling capabilities.
+This allows CAC to provide the Army with agile, adaptive, and expert professional Soldiers and leaders, and DOTMLPF solutions for highly capable combined arms formations to successfully conduct Unified Land Operations to shape, prevent, prevail in large scale combat operations (LSCO), and consolidate gains against peer threats in complex and contested environments.

 Doctrine is the Army’s expert body of knowledge.
 It serves as the starting point for organizations and leaders to think about and conduct operations based on current capabilities and executable by forces currently in existence.
 It is dynamic and changing based on lessons learned in current operations and training, adaptive enemies, and shifts in force structure, technology, and social values.
 Doctrine is the language of the Army professional.